Skip to content

 t.id(name?)

-Adds a TEXT NOT NULL PRIMARY KEY column.
+Adds a TEXT PRIMARY KEY NOT NULL column.
 Defaults to "id".
+Returns this (the TableBuilder).

 ts